awsdocs/application-auto-scaling-user-guide/doc_source/application-auto-scaling-tutorial.md

 ## Step 2: Set up scheduled actions according to your requirements<a name="tutorial-create-scheduled-actions"></a>

-You can use the [https://docs.aws.amazon.com/cli/latest/reference/application-autoscaling/put-scheduled-action.html](https://docs.aws.amazon.com/cli/latest/reference/application-autoscaling/put-scheduled-action.html) command to create scheduled actions that are configured to meet your business needs\.
-In this tutorial, we focus on a configuration that turns off scaling outside of working hours\.
+You can use the [put\-scheduled\-action](https://docs.aws.amazon.com/cli/latest/reference/application-autoscaling/put-scheduled-action.html) command to create scheduled actions that are configured to meet your business needs\.
+In this tutorial, we focus on a configuration that stops consuming resources outside of working hours by reducing capacity to 0\.

 **To create a scheduled action that scales out in the morning**

-1. To scale out the scalable target, use the following [https://docs.aws.amazon.com/cli/latest/reference/application-autoscaling/put-scheduled-action.html](https://docs.aws.amazon.com/cli/latest/reference/application-autoscaling/put-scheduled-action.html) command\.
+1. To scale out the scalable target, use the following [put\-scheduled\-action](https://docs.aws.amazon.com/cli/latest/reference/application-autoscaling/put-scheduled-action.html) command\.
 Include the `--schedule` parameter with a recurring schedule, in UTC, using a cron expression\.

    On the specified schedule \(every day at 9:00 AM UTC\), Application Auto Scaling updates the `MinCapacity` and `MaxCapacity` values to the desired range of 1\-5 capacity units\.